-512.301 Solicitation provisions and contract clauses for the acquisition of commercial products and commercial Services.
+512.301 Solicitation provisions and contract clauses for the acquisition of commercial products and commercial services.

-(a) Contract clauses.
-Insert the following clauses in solicitations and contracts for the acquisition of commercial products and commercial services:

-(1) The clause at 552.212-71, Contract Terms and Conditions Applicable to GSA Acquisitions of Commercial Products and Commercial Services.
-This clause incorporates by reference only those clauses required to implement GSA requirements applicable to the acquisition of commercial products and commercial services.
-This clause may be tailored in accordance with FAR 12.302 and GSAM 512.302.

-(2) The clause at 552.212-72, Contract Terms and Conditions Required to Implement Statutes or Executive Orders Applicable to GSA Acquisitions of Commercial Products and Commercial Services, when any listed clauses therein apply.
-This clause incorporates by reference only those clauses required to implement provisions of law or Executive orders that apply to commercial products and commercial services acquisitions.

-(b) FAR deviation.
-GSA has a FAR deviation that allows use of the clause at 552.212-4 in lieu of the FAR clause at 52.212-4.
-Insert the clause at 552.212-4, Contract Terms and Conditions-Commercial Products and Commercial Services, in lieu of the FAR clause at 52.212-4.
-This clause may be tailored in accordance with FAR 12.302 and GSAM 512.302.

-(c) Discretionary use of GSAR provisions and clauses.
-Consistent with the limitations contained in FAR 12.302 and 512.302, the contracting officer may include in solicitations and contracts by addendum other GSAR provisions and clauses.

-(d) Use of additional provisions and clauses.
-The Senior Procurement Executive shall approve the use of a provision or clause that is either not:

-(1) Prescribed in the FAR or GSAR for use in acquisitions for commercial products and commercial services.

-(2) Consistent with customary commercial practice.
+- (a) Contract clauses.
+Insert the following clauses in solicitations and contracts for the acquisition of commercial products and commercial services (FAR DEVIATION): - (1) The clause at 552.212-71, Contract Terms and Conditions Applicable to GSA Acquisitions of Commercial Products and commercial services (FAR DEVIATION).
+This clause incorporates by reference only those clauses required to implement GSA requirements applicable to the acquisition of commercial products and commercial services (FAR DEVIATION).
+This clause may be tailored in accordance with FAR 12.302 and GSAM 512.302. - (2) The clause at 552.212-72, Contract Terms and Conditions Required to Implement Statutes or Executive Orders Applicable to GSA Acquisitions of Commercial Products and commercial services (FAR DEVIATION), when any listed clauses therein apply.
+This clause incorporates by reference only those clauses required to implement provisions of law or Executive orders that apply to commercial products and commercial services (FAR DEVIATION) acquisitions. - (b) FAR deviation.
+GSA has a deviation from FAR 52.212-4 that allows use of the clause at 552.212-4 in lieu of the FAR clause at 52.212-4.
+Insert the clause at 552.212-4, Contract Terms and Conditions-Commercial Products and commercial services (FAR DEVIATION), in lieu of the FAR clause at 52.212-4.
+This clause may be tailored in accordance with FAR 12.302 and GSAM 512.302. - (c) Discretionary use of GSAR provisions and clauses.
+Consistent with the limitations contained in FAR 12.302 and 512.302, the contracting officer may include in solicitations and contracts by addendum other GSAR provisions and clauses. - (d) Use of additional provisions and clauses.
+The Senior Procurement Executive shall approve the use of a provision or clause that is either not: - (1) Prescribed in the FAR or GSAR for use in acquisitions for commercial products and commercial services (FAR DEVIATION). - (2) Consistent with customary commercial practice.